PUGX/aop/README.md

 ), $proxyDir);
 ```

-Now, let's see how our DIC is configured:
+Now, let's see how the DIC is configured:

 ``` yaml
 services: